Arizona Wildcats catcher Dejah Mulipola to return for senior season

-The Arizona Wildcats got a huge boost to their 2021 roster with two simple words: She’s back.
+The Arizona Wildcats got a huge boost to their 2021 roster with two simple words: I’m back.

+Mulipola redshirted the 2020 season while she prepared to play for Team USA in the Summer Olympics.
+The coronavirus forced the games to be pushed to next summer.
+Muliopola said Thursday that will rejoin the Olympic team after the Wildcats complete their 2021 season.

-Mulipola, the 2019 NFCA Catcher of the Year, is the seventh Wildcat senior softball player to announce their return for a final season.
-Other returners include Alyssa Palomino-Cardoza, Reyna Carranco, Jessie Harper, Alyssa Denham, Malia Martinez and Mariah Lopez which all took advantage of the NCAA waiver granting spring-sports seniors to return in 20201.
+Mulipola, the 2019 NFCA Catcher of the Year, is the seventh UA senior softball player to announce she’s returning for a final season.
+Alyssa Palomino-Cardoza, Reyna Carranco, Jessie Harper, Alyssa Denham, Malia Martinez and Mariah Lopez all took advantage of the NCAA waiver granting spring-sports seniors to return in 20201.

+Before the COVID-19 outbreak led to the cancellation of all NCAA spring sports, the No. 4-ranked Wildcats were in the midst of another stellar year with a 22-3 record and an 11-game winning streak.

 Spring Stars: Future Arizona Wildcat Carlie Scupin turns attention to college following stellar Tucson High career